How to Choose a Freediving Course in Melbourne

 - Proper breathing techniques and relaxation

-- Recognizing the signs of hypoxia
+- Recognising the signs of hypoxia and loss of motor control

 - Buddy procedures and rescue techniques